Flying with kids: 25 tips from us (and a flight attendant!)

 This is especially important if, for some reason, you couldn’t let your baby sleep when they usually do.
 Don’t worry about creating "bad" sleep associations, just do ANYTHING to get them to sleep.
 Babies under 1 year old really can’t cope with becoming overtired and unfortunately, because they are in such an overstimulating environment, things will only be made worse if they don’t get some sleep.

-During takeoff and landing the pressure changes are huge, so if you can give your baby a bottle the swallowing can help with equalizing their ears.
+During takeoff and landing the pressure changes are huge, so if you can breastfeed or give your baby a bottle, the swallowing can help with equalizing their ears.
 If they start screaming don’t worry too much – screaming is sometimes how babies equalize.
 A little known fact is that there are no microwaves on-board, so come prepared with hot water before you leave or be prepared to wait for your bottle to heat up in a jug of hot water.

 8. Double nappy your baby